 - ❑ Weekday.
 When using the weekday unit, DATEADD does not count Saturday or Sunday.
 For example, if you add one day to Friday, first DATEADD moves to the next weekday, Monday, then it adds a day.
-The result is Tuesday. - Business day.
+The result is Tuesday. - □ Business day.
 When using the business day unit, DATEADD uses the BUSDAYS parameter setting and holiday file to determine which days are working days and disregards the rest.
 If Monday is not a working day, then one business day past Sunday is Tuesday.
-See Specifying Holidays on page 304 for more information.

 Note that when the DATEADD function calculates the next or previous business day or work day, it always starts from a business day or work day.
 So if the actual day is Saturday or Sunday, and the request wants to calculate the next business day, the function will use Monday as the starting day, not Saturday or Sunday, and will return Tuesday as the next business day.
 Similarly, when calculating the previous business day, it will use the starting day Friday, and will return Thursday as the previous business day.
 You can use the DATEMOV function to move the date to the correct type of day before using DATEADD.
-For more information, see DATEMOV: Moving a Date to a Significant Point on page 319.